syncfusion/blazor-docs/src/diagrams/diagram/getting-started.md

----
-title: "Getting Started"
-component: "Diagram"
-description: "This section briefly explains how to create the Diagram component and configure its available functionalities in a Blazor application and also how to include a simple Diagram in your ASP.NET Core Blazor application."
----

 # Getting Started

 This section briefly explains about how to include a Diagram in your Blazor Server-Side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.